takami-rodriguez/unifyr/src/data/blogs/a-new-opportunity-for-partner-enablement.md

 ---
 title: "A new opportunity for partner enablement"
-excerpt: Unifyr+ is here and presents not only an opportunity for partners to streamline workflows, but for suppliers to enable their partners
+excerpt: Unifyr+ is here and presents not only an opportunity for partners to streamline multi-supplier engagement workflows, but for suppliers to enable their partners.
 publishedDate: '2025-01-16T11:00:00.000Z'
 category: Marketing
 draft: false